 “If memory serves, Samsung held a formal briefing at the beginning of July.
 That’s how I found out that the application had to be released by the end of September 2016,” says Kyrylo Penzykov, one of our Android developers and the father of our Pastiche.
 “So we had less than three months to come up with, create, and release our product,” adds Kyrylo.

 We quickly gathered a project team, which included four developers, four designers, and one QA engineer, and started thinking on the idea.
 First, we thought it would be nice to develop something like a digital tour guide so it would be possible to discover the history of Ukraine right from your Samsung smartphone.
 But we quickly realized that such an app would require a lot of time and resources, and we’d simply fail to deliver it on time.
 So we picked another category – Android OS.

 By the rules of the contest, our future Android app had to support at least one of the following features – S Pen, MultiWindow, or Look (Edge).
-After a brief brainstorming session, we came up with the idea of a clipboard history app that resides on the Samsung Edge side panel and, thus, makes use of the Look feature.
+After a brief brainstorming session, we came up with the idea of an Android clipboard history app that resides on the Samsung Edge side panel and, thus, makes use of the Look feature.
 That’s how Pastiche was born.